breddiesucks/pollyanna/README.md

 TUI-driven Encryption Tool for Domestic Use-Case

 ATTENTION:
-REPO MIGRATED TO  [link][https://codeberg.org/breddiesucks/pollyanna "CODEBERG"].
+REPO MIGRATED TO [CODEBERG](https://codeberg.org/breddiesucks/pollyanna).
 RAISON D'ETRE IS PRETTY OBVIOUS WHEN YOU SEE A LINUX DAILY DRIVER.

 https://codeberg.org/breddiesucks/pollyanna